hfoffani/PID-controller/README.md

 The *I (integral)* control makes up for the total error (the current error and all the previous ones).
 It helps to reach to a zero error state faster.
-In this project, I found that the values should be very small.
-If the value is big it makes the car oscillate again thus confounding with the effect of the D hyperparameter.
+In this project, I found that the values should be minimal.
+If the value is big, it makes the vehicle oscillate again thus confounding with the effect of the D hyperparameter.

 **Animation Results.**

 Here is a short recording of the simulation with the last version of the hyperparameters.
-The video is an animated GIF that weights 18MB, it will take a few seconds before it starts to play.
+The video is an animated GIF that weights 18MB;
+it will take a few seconds before it starts to play.

 ![Recorded Video](./imgs/pidctrl-final.gif "Recorded Video.
 18MB GIF")